nik-aleliunas/EotE-Dice-Probability/README.md

     -T:/[SAFTRD]*/ : Target.
 Input the target you want to hit (SST = 2 success, 1 Threat), and the program will tell you the probability of getting higher than that.
 If the area after -T is left blank, you may input your target during run time.
     -D:/[BSADPC]*/ : Run time Dice Pool.
     -G:/[SAR]+(.[SAR]+)*/ : Group Target.
 Intput the target values you want to hit, delimited by periods, and the program will output the probability of getting higher than at least one of them.
+    -R:[0-9]: Rounding Choose how many ecimal points you want the output to go to.

 Dice Roller:
 ------------